 Eduardo Moncada (Barnard College, Columbia University), Ana Arjona (Northwestern University), Enrique Desmond Arias (Baruch College, City University of New York), and Zachariah Mampilly (Marxe School of Public and International Affairs, City University of New York).
 Organizers

 Ph.D., Yale University, is an Associate Professor at the Ana Arjona.
 Department of Political Science at Northwestern University.
-She has been a fellow at the Earth Institute at Columbia University in New York, and at the Kellogg Institute for International Studies at the University of Notre Dame in Indiana.
+She is also co-editor of the journal .
+Perspectives on Politics She has been a fellow at the Earth Institute at Columbia University in New York, and at the Kellogg Institute for International Studies at the University of Notre Dame in Indiana.
 In 2018-2019 she was the Director of the Center for the Study of Security and Drugs at Los Andes University in Colombia.
 Her academic interests include violence and conflict, organized crime, drug policy, the foundations of political order, state building, local governance, and the links between crime and politics.
 She is also interested in the philosophy of social science.
 Her current research projects investigate the causes and consequences of institutional change and individual agency in contexts of violence.
 Her work combines different methods and types of evidence.
 She has conducted extensive fieldwork in Colombia and has also carried field research in Kosovo.
 Her award winning book, (Cambridge University Press, 2016), proposes a theory to explain order and disorder in war zones, as well as the form order takes when it emerges, giving place to different forms of rebel governance.
 She also co-edited Rebelocracy: Social Order in the Colombian Civil War (Cambridge University Press, 2015), the first edited volume on rebel governance.
 She is currently working on different projects on individual and collective behavior in contexts where non-state armed groups operate, as well as on the legacies of organized violence and militarized governance.
 Rebel Governance in Civil War

 He is the Marxe Endowed Chair of International Affairs at the Zachariah C. Mampilly.
 Marxe School of Public and International Affairs, CUNY and a member of the doctoral faculty in the Department of Political Science at the Graduate Center, CUNY.
 He is the Co-Founder of the Program on African Social Research.
 Previously, he was Professor of Political Science and Director of the Africana Studies Program at Vassar College.
 In 2012/2013, he was a Visiting Professor at the University of Dar es Salaam, Tanzania.
 He is the author of